 Collins Residence Hall, first occupied in 1985, is named for William Avery Collins (’61), a major University benefactor.
 While a student, Mr. Collins was pledge master at Delta Sigma Pi fraternity, in which his brothers included All-American and future NFL Pro Bowl quarterback Norm Snead (’62).
 Collins also competed in track and field and played in the band.
 In 1994, he established a $2.1 million scholarship fund for students from his native Virginia.
-The dragon on the dorm logo is in honor of the Collins family crest, which features a dragon of its own.
+The dragon on the hall’s emblem is in honor of the Collins family crest, which features a dragon of its own.

 Associate Professor, English